we-bridge/LargeFileBundle/README.md

 - `media`: refers to the mapping in OneupUploaderBundle's configuration
 - `mimeTypesMessage`: Localized error message to display for incorrect mime type input
 - `maxSizeMessage`: Localized error message to display if upload file is larger than the maximum size allowed
+- `previewContainerId`: Optional.
+Id of the video tag container which source will be updated upon upload

-The bundle will add an extra hidden field to the form with the name of the file field appended with the string "Name" (eg: videoFileName).
+The bundle will add two extra hidden fields to the form:
+- a field with the name of the file field appended with the string "Name" (eg: videoFileName).
+- a field with the name of the file field appended with the string "OriginalName" (eg: videoOriginalFileName).
-This field can be used by the application to link the uploaded filename with an entity.
+These fields can be used by the application to link the uploaded filename with an entity.